 So you know how to use memory palaces, but...you want to be good at it.
 In this series, we cover how to brainstorm potential palaces, choose strong loci, and convert information into images.
 Cathy and Alex (team #mullenmemory) put it all together by doing a real-life example in real time, showing how they each use these techniques to memorize the "acute pyelonephritis" section from the First Aid review book.
+A post with our top tips for using memory palaces effectively is below.

 Alex discusses his suggestions for brainstorming potential memory palaces.
 Try this palace worksheet.